Alveopora spongiosa: Biology

 Alveopora spongiosa is a zooxanthellate species of coral.
 It obtains most of its nutritional needs from the symbiotic dinoflagellates that live inside its soft tissues.
 These photosynthetic organisms provide the coral with organic carbon and nitrogen, sometimes providing up to 90% of their host's energy needs for metabolism and growth.
 Its remaining needs are met by the planktonic organisms caught by the tentacles of the polyps.

 Status

 This coral is moderately susceptible to coral bleaching but less so than related species that occur in shallower water.
 It is an attractive small coral and is collected by the reef aquarium trade.
 All corals receive protection by being listed on CITES Appendix II.
 The main threats faced by corals are related to climate change; the mechanical destruction of their coral reef habitats, increasing damage from extreme weather events, rising sea water temperatures and ocean acidification.
-It has a wide range and is locally common, and the International Union for Conservation of Nature has assessed the conservation status of this species as being "near-threatened".
+It has a wide range and is locally common, and the International Union for Conservation of Nature has assessed the conservation status of this species as being "vulnerable".